spc476/a09/README.txt

 				value of 200 will be used for the string space in CB,ECB or DECB.

+	.PCLE expr

+		(Non-standard) Ensure that the current program counter is less than or equal to the expression.
+This is to help ensure that a program doesn't flow over into an area of memory not meant for the program, such as ROM.

 	.TEST ["name"]

-		Define a unit test.
+		(Non-standard) Define a unit test.
 Any 6809 code is executed at the end of pass 2 of the assembler, and must end with a 'RTS' instruction.
 All .ASSERT directives in the code being executed will be run.
 This, and all following text until a .ENDTST directive, will be ignored when not running tests.

 	.TROFF

-		Turn off 6809 program tracing when running tests.
+		(Non-standard) Turn off 6809 program tracing when running tests.
 Like the .ASSERT directive, this can appear outside a unit test definition.
 Ignored if not running tests.

 	.TRON [timing]

-		Turn on 6809 program tracing if running tests.
+		(Non-standard) Turn on 6809 program tracing if running tests.
 Each 6809 instruction is printed on stdout and includes the contents of the registers at that point in execution, and can appear outside of a unit test definition.
 		This is ignored when not running tests.

 		If the "timing" option is used, the code will be timed, not traced.
 At the corresponding .TROFF, the number of CPU